Williwaw Biosciences

 • Polygenic architecture with highest variant load

-• Includes more Simplex than Multiplex autism types
+• No single dominant mechanism; includes more Simplex than Multiplex cases

-Therapeutic Implications: Requires comprehensive, multi-system approach rather than single-pathway intervention
+Therapeutic implication: Requires comprehensive, multi-system approach rather than single-pathway intervention.

 n=267 (15%)

-Therapeutic Implications: Harbors variants in glutamate receptors and ion channels with FDA-approved therapies for other conditions, making this subtype an immediate repurposing candidate
+Therapeutic implication: Harbors variants in glutamate receptors and ion channels with FDA-approved therapies for other conditions — an immediate drug repurposing candidate.

 n=267 (15%)

-Therapeutic Implications: FDA-approved drug targets include cholesterol receptors, GABA-B receptors, and neurotrophin pathways.
-Pharmacogenetic considerations for medication dosing.
-Anti-inflammatory strategies may be particularly relevant
+Therapeutic implication: FDA-approved drug targets include cholesterol receptors, GABA-B receptors, and neurotrophin pathways.
+Anti-inflammatory strategies may be relevant.

 n=251 (14%)

-• Dominated by steroid synthesis in the brain
+• Dominated by steroid synthesis pathways in the brain

 n=273 (15%)

-Therapeutic Implications: Early motor interventions; occupational and physical therapy focused on motor development
+Therapeutic implication: Early motor interventions; occupational and physical therapy focused on motor development.

 n=259 (14%)

-Therapeutic Implications: Strong candidate for SSRI response.
+Therapeutic implication: Strong candidate for SSRI response.
 May respond to dietary tryptophan modulation.

 Synaptic Function